 A little research can go a long way.
-The best free resource for trip planning is Campground Reviews (formerly RV Park Reviews).
+The best free resource for trip planning is RV LIFE Campgrounds (formerly RV Park Reviews).
 This website has a massive database with over 17,500 campgrounds in North America, including the US (with Alaska, Hawaii, and Puerto Rico), Canada, and Mexico.

 At the top, you can visit the Community Forum where there are open discussions about the RV lifestyle, destinations, etc.

 You can also search campgrounds at the top, and on the right, find where to register and log-in to submit your own reviews.
 Signing up is free and only requires an e-mail address and username/password.

 You can click on a state to browse campgrounds by city or find parks that are popular or highly rated.

 Each RV park/campground has its own profile with a quick overview and reviews from other campers.

 The need-to-know info is at the very top including their address, phone number, number of sites, and a link to their website.